PaulMooney/GettingAndCleaningData_Project/CodeBook.md

 can easily determine the meaning of the new variables.

 #Save the final data frame to file.
-Finally the script saves the full.mean data frame to the "output.csv" file in the working directory.
+Finally the script saves the full.mean data frame to the "output.txt" file in the working directory.